ClusterHQ/flocker/docs/labs/compose.rst

 With the :ref:`plugin`, and with Compose support for the ``volume_driver`` field, you can use Flocker together with Docker Compose.

-First, you need to :ref:`install Flocker <quick-start-installer>` and the :ref:`plugin`.
+First, you need to install Flocker and the :ref:`plugin`.
-You can use our experimental  :ref:`Flocker Installer <quick-start-installer>` to do this.
+You can use our experimental Flocker Installer to do this.

 Then, you need a version of Compose that supports Flocker volumes.